 Tanzania: "I'm so happy my daughter can be cured of malaria"

 The country's ongoing rainy season provides perfect conditions for mosquitoes.
-Meanwhile, overcrowded and unsanitary conditions in communal mass shelters allows the illness to spread rapidly.
+Meanwhile, overcrowded and unsanitary conditions in communal mass shelters allow the illness to spread rapidly.

-Between January and March this year, Médecins Sans Frontières/Doctors Without Borders (MSF) treated 55,400 malaria patients in Nyaragusu and Nduta.
+Between January and March this year, MSF treated 55,400 malaria patients in Nyaragusu and Nduta.

 We currently run two malaria clinics within Nyarugusu camp, where our teams test, diagnose and treat refugees.

-Pascal Nzambimana, 34 years old, and his daughter Billy, aged three, wait for a medical consultation at an MSF health post at Nyarugusu refugee camp.
+Pascal Nzambimana, 34, and his daughter Billy, aged three, wait for a medical consultation at an MSF health post at Nyarugusu refugee camp.

 The father brought his child here when she developed a fever and started vomiting.